thondeboer/locuszoom_4_dash/README.md

 ...
 ```

-This example shows the additioin of the intervals panel to the standard association_catalog panel:
+This example shows the addition of the intervals panel to the standard association_catalog panel:

 ```python
 ...